andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Doubles.

 The `Static` module relies on the `KnownNat` mechanism that GHC offers.
-A `KnownNat n` constraint is more or less just a way for you to “get” an Integer at runtime (with the `natVal` function), so a `KnownNat n => R n` is basically a vector “packaged” with its size.
+Almost all operations in the library require a `KnownNat` constraint, which basically allows the functions to *use* the information in the numeric parameter (the `Integer` it represents, basically) at run-time.
-Almost all operations in the library require a `KnownNat` constraint.
+(More on this later!)

 Following this, a reasonable type for a *network* might be `Network 10 2`, taking 10 inputs and popping out 2 outputs.
 This might